SVM Skill Test: 25 MCQs to Test a Data Scientist on SVM (Updated 2025)

 About the Skill Test

-This skill test was specially designed for you to test your knowledge of SVM, a supervised learning model, its techniques, and applications.
+This skill test was designed to test your knowledge of SVM, a supervised learning model, its techniques, and applications.
 These data science interview questions are useful for those of you wishing to grab a job as a data scientist.
 More than 550 people registered for the test.
-If you are one of those who missed out on this skill test, here are the questions and solutions.
+If you missed out on this skill test, here are the questions and solutions.

 Here is the leaderboard for the participants who took the test.